TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/QueryBuilder/Index.rst

 *   In older Versions up to TYPO3 v12 it is possible to use :php:`->setMaxResults(0)` to retrieve all results.
 But this ist not possible in TYPO3 v13 anymore.
-This is because of changes in change from Doctrine DBAL 4.
+This is because of changes in Doctrine DBAL 4.

 .. _database-query-builder-add: